Media Plugin

 - The fake wrapper approach solves browser inconsistencies with selecting/manipulating media elements

-tracks processing status to prevent duplicate wrapping
+- Internal key jodit_fake_wrappertracks processing status to prevent duplicate wrapping

 Typical Use Case

-The media plugin solves a common problem in rich text editors: selecting and manipulating <video>
+The media plugin solves a common problem in rich text editors: selecting and manipulating <video> and <audio> elements.
+By wrapping them in non-editable containers, users can:

 - Click to select the entire media element (not the content inside)